 Life Cycle of Chaga Mushroom

 Wild Chaga Fungi (Inonotus obliquus) is found in the world’s northern regions.
 In Canada it can be found growing from coast to coast.
 This elusive fungi has a unique symbiotic relationship with it’s host the birch tree.
-Some, also call it a parasitic relationship.
-It is hard to tell if Chaga actually causes its host tree’s eventual death or not as there are many factors involved.
+Some also call it a parasitic relationship.
+In some cases Chaga causes its host tree’s eventual death but not always as there are many factors involved.
 When the host birch tree dies, so does the Chaga growing with it.
 Once this happens a rare event occurs in which the fruiting body erupts on the trunk of the birch tree.
-This fruiting body looks nothing like the sterile conk of Chaga that we collect for tea.
+This fruiting body of the Chaga looks nothing like the sterile conk/mycelial mass of Chaga that we collect for tea.
 Instead, it forms a thick 1-2 inch layer comprised of thousands of tiny spores that blow away in the wind.
 Insects, other creatures and wind can also carry the spores to new birch trees.
 Thus the life cycle of Chaga begins once again.

 To ensure that the entire life cycle of wild Chaga is completed we do not harm the host birch trees with logging spikes (used to climb trees to reach higher Chagas) or cut living trees down to access out of reach chaga.
 This practice is becoming increasingly common in Canada and in no way does Laughing Lichen support this type of wildcrafting.
-If you are collecting Chaga for your own use please do not dig deep into the mycelium layer (A fuzzy mass of branching thread-like fungal threads) found between the Chaga conk and the trunk of the tree.
+If you are collecting Chaga in the wild please do not dig deep into the mycelium layer (A fuzzy mass of branching thread-like fungal threads) found between the Chaga conk and the trunk of the tree.
 Damaging this layer will cause conk will stop growing.
 If you leave it intact you can usually return to the same tree within 3-5 years to re-harvest more Chaga.
 As a rule of thumb Chaga specimen’s that are smaller than your fist should be eft to grow and mature on its host tree.
 Birch trees growing in polluted or contaminated environments should never be harvested.